Alph3us/Alph3us/README.md

 Most of my "content" is going to be personal projects and other things.
 I try to do a lot of pretty looking themes and the like.<br><br>

-Chess.com : https://www.chess.com/member/alpheid (I'm really bad at chess)
+Chess.com : https://www.chess.com/member/alpheid (I'm really bad at chess)<br>
 GI UID : 605780585 (I'm AR56)